Compute

 Process Monitoring

 Process monitoring is used to monitor active processes on a host.
-By default, the Agent collects CPU usage, memory usage, and the number of opened files of the active processes.
+By default, the Agent collects information such as CPU usage, memory usage, and the number of opened files of these processes.
 If you have customized process monitoring, the number of processes containing keywords is also monitored.

 The Agent collects process CPU usages every minute and displays the top 5 processes, ranked by the CPU usage over the last 24 hours.